Southern Right Whale breaching off the Valdes Peninsula by Marie-France Grenouillet.

 Of Argentina’s 15 or so endemics four occur in this region; Chubut Steamer Duck, Patagonian Canastero, Sandy Gallito and Rusty-backed Monjita (virtually endemic).
 (The country's other endemics most of which occur in the northwest are Bare-eyed (Moreno’s) Ground Dove, Cordoba and Olrog's Cinclodes, Steinbach’s Canastero, White-throated Cachalote, Salinas Monjitas, White-browed Tapaculo, Yellow-striped Brush Finch, Tucuman Mountain Finch (virtually endemic), Monte Yellow Finch, Carbonated Sierra Finch and Cinnamon Warbling Finch.)

-Magellanic Diving Petrel, Hooded Grebe (mainly Nov-Jan), White-throated Caracara, Snowy Sheathbill (mostly Nov-Dec), Magellanic Oystercatcher, Magellanic Plover, White-bellied Seedsnipe, Burrowing Parrot, Magellanic Woodpecker and Yellow-bridled Finch.
-Also a chance of Gentoo and King Penguins, Spectacled Duck, Black-throated Huet-huet and Canary-winged Finch.
+Gentoo Penguin, Magellanic Diving Petrel, Hooded Grebe (mainly Nov-Jan), White-throated Caracara, Snowy Sheathbill (mostly Nov-Dec), Magellanic Oystercatcher, Magellanic Plover, White-bellied Seedsnipe, Burrowing Parrot, Magellanic Woodpecker and Yellow-bridled Finch.
+Also a chance of King Penguin, Spectacled Duck, Black-throated Huet-huet and Canary-winged Finch.

 Lesser Rhea, Magellanic Penguin (mostly Sep-Mar, with young from Dec), Black-necked and Coscoroba Swans, geese including Ruddy-headed Goose, ducks including Torrent Duck, grebes, Black-browed Albatross, Southern Giant Petrel, Black-faced Ibis, Chilean Flamingo, Andean Condor, Black-chested Buzzard Eagle, Aplomado Falcon, Two-banded Plover, Rufous-chested and Tawny-throated Dotterels, Blackish Oystercatcher, Black-necked Stilt, Hudsonian Godwit, Grey-breasted and Least Seedsnipes, Dolphin Gull, Chilean and Brown (Antarctic) Skuas, Great (Magellanic) Horned Owl, Ringed Kingfisher, Chilean Flicker, miners, Scale-throated Earthcreeper, Thorn-tailed Rayadito, White-throated Treerunner, cinclodes, canasteros, Black-crowned Monjita, ground tyrants, Chocolate-vented and Spectacled Tyrants, Many-coloured Rush Tyrant, Austral Negrito, White-tipped and Rufous-tailed Plantcutters, sierra finches and Long-tailed Meadowlark.